 CVS Caremark to Reverse Change to DOAC Formulary Classification

-CVS Caremark has informed the ACC that due to a significant reduction in manufacturer pricing the pharmacy benefits manager will return to apixaban as a preferred product over other direct oral anticoagulants (DOACs) effective July 1.
+CVS Caremark has informed the ACC that due to a significant reduction in manufacturer pricing the pharmacy benefits manager will return to apixaban as a preferred product within the direct oral anticoagulants (DOACs) classification effective July 1.

 Since January 2022, CVS Caremark has required patients on apixaban to switch to rivaroxaban or request a formulary exception.
 As of July 1, these patients will have access to apixaban without the need for requesting an exception.
 CVS Caremark will be sending follow-up letters to patients who were impacted.